usaid-cs/yesterday-i-learned/random.md

 1. [Escalator](https://en.wikipedia.org/wiki/Escalator#History) was a trademarked term, lost because of it being [so popular](https://en.wikipedia.org/wiki/Mind_share).
 1. The [confusion](http://bulbapedia.bulbagarden.net/wiki/Status_condition#Confusion) status always strikes with 40-point typeless damage.
 1. *Ménage à trois* ("household of three") means poly(tri)amory in French.
-1. [Men who like their meat well-done are (more) likely to get prostate cancer.](http://www.cnn.com/2011/11/23/health/well-done-red-meat-prostate-cancer/).
-Maybe not exactly twice as likely, but more likely.
 1. "Make a bee line" means shortest path.
 1. [Ferris wheels can be flat-packed](https://youtube.com/watch?v=uS2PICO2qyE).
 1. It is worth buying peppercorns whole: pepper loses flavour and aroma through evaporation, so airtight storage helps preserve its spiciness longer.
 Pepper can also lose flavour when exposed to light, which can transform piperine into nearly tasteless isochavicine.